Want to see brains return to Washington?

 4. Jacob Schoen, PSU/Noggin Resource Council member for PSU

-We’ll also have a Noggin booth set up for the entire conference…
+We’ll have a Northwest Noggin “Art of Neuroscience” booth set up for the entire conference…

 We could use your support to get our enthusiastic volunteers to the Capitol, the conference and DC area schools this fall.
 Northwest Noggin is a lean 501(c)(3) nonprofit, with no paid staff, and we welcome, appreciate and effectively direct investment in art and brain outreach…